diyessi/explications/content/articles/srt1.md

 ---
-title: "SRT1"
+title: "SHARE Square Root for the IBM 704"
-date: 2024-03-21T20:41:38-07:00
+date: 2024-07-06T00:00:00-00:00
 math: true
 draft: true
 ---
-# IBM 704 SHARE Square Root

-We describe the origins and execution of an IBM 704 floating point routine from the SHARE library that calculates \(y=\sqrt{x}\).
+# Abstract

+The IBM 704, introduced in 1954, was the first commercial computer with floating point hardware support and core memory.
+The SHARE user group was formed to share routines and programs among users.
+This led to assemblers, compilers, and libraries of routines, some of which have been restored from tapes that have survived.
+One routine, `SRT1`, computes a floating point square root.
+Surprisingly, it is able to do so executing only two floating point instructions.
+Here we describe how this is accomplished.

 # The source

-## Source of the source

 In 1955 some IBM 704 users, including [Roy Nutt](https://history.computer.org/pioneers/nutt.html), formed a group called [SHARE](https://www.share.org/) to share programs and other information related to IBM computers.
 Programs were distributed on magnetic tape.
 [Paul Pierce's Computer Collection](https://piercefuller.com/collect/index.html) includes the contents of a number of early computer tapes, including the [IBM SHARE Library](https://www.piercefuller.com/library/share.html) on some tapes from Yale.
 The [Yale SHARE Tape 2 29-508](https://www.piercefuller.com/library/kyu2.html) contains the square root routine.

+The files corresponding to the recovered tapes are essentially the raw tape contents and require some pre-processing.
+Tapes contain a sequence of tape files.
+Each tape file is a sequence of records.
+Each record corresponds contains the contents of one or more cards, which may be binary or character (symbolic).
+Character format was either 72 characters or 80 characters per card, depending on the equipment.
+The 704 could only read/write the first 72 characters of a card, but the tapes were produced on later processors in the same family.

 ## Meta-information

-Each routine in the library includes meta-information for the routine.
-In this case,
+Each routine on the tape is preceded by a header record of meta-information for the routine.
+The headers are in a BCD character format and have been converted to ASCII.
+There is quite a bit of variability among the headers.

+For `SRT1` the header record is:
 ```
 B4 MI SRT1 02-06-58 0399         SY 0045
 ```
+Most of the information can be understood:
  - `B4` is the classification, a root or power, as described in [SHARE Reference Manual, 03.10 -29](https://www.piercefuller.com/scan/share59.pdf#page=66).
  - `MI` indicates the contributor, MIT, as listed in [SHARE Reference Manual, 02.02 -14](https://www.piercefuller.com/scan/share59.pdf#page=27).
  - `SRT1` names this particular implementation of square root.
  - `02-06-58` is the date.
- - `0399` is not known.
-Perhaps related to the record size.
+ - `0399` might be related to the record size.
  - `SY` indicates *symbolic*, meaning source.
- - `0045` is the last line.
+ - `0045` If cards are numbered from 0000, this is the number of the last card.

-## The source program
+## The source code

+The source code is also in a BCD character format on the tape and has been converted to ASCII:
 ```
        REM SQUARE ROOT, FLOATING POINT                                 MISRT1000
        REM   TIME (AV.)= 102 CYCLES= 1.224 M.S.
 MISRT1001